 Pressure equipment or assemblies, which are in conformity with harmonized standards or parts thereof, which have been published in the Official Journal of the European Union, shall be presumed to be in conformity with the essential safety requirements covered by those standards or parts thereof, referred to in Annex I.

 The materials used for the manufacture of pressure equipment or assemblies which are in conformity with European approvals for materials, the references of which have been published in the Official Journal of the European Union, shall be presumed to be in conformity with the applicable essential safety requirements set out in Annex I.

 There is a special category of pressure equipment and assemblies - below or equal to the limits set out in all the other categories - which must be designed and manufactured in accordance with the Sound Engineering Practice (SEP) of a Member State to ensure safe use.

 The Essential Safety Requirements of the Directive do not apply to product falls in the SEP category but can be a good guidance in absence of other instructions.
 A derogation it is also made for the CE marking of SEP, since Article 4 paragraph 3 explicitly prohibits CE marking of SEP pressure equipment.

 The manufacturer shall draw up the technical documentation referred to in Annex III of the Directive.

 At the discretion of the manufacturer, an Authorized Representative may be appointed by written mandate to undertake such activities as:

-It is the responsibility of each manufacturer which is making product available on the EU Market under their own name to continue to collect information related to use of their products after they have been made available to consumers as well as to ensure that they continue to comply as the legislation applicable to their products evolves.
+It is the responsibility of the manufacturer to continue to collect information related to use of their products after they have been made available to consumers as well as to ensure that they continue to be compliant as the legislation applicable to their products evolves.

 Risks of Non-Compliance